Ladyfag: Art

-For the art exhibit "I Want to Go to Africa", curated by Sook-Yin Lee, she wrote and performed a cabaret act entitled "Ladyfag, A Love Story".
+For an art exhibit curated by Sook-Yin Lee, she wrote and performed a cabaret act entitled "Ladyfag, A Love Story".
 Her collaboration with artist Paige Gratland on the "Donut Ho's" exhibitions lead to a multimedia piece being acquired by the National Gallery of Canada's "Library Collection".
 She was selected by the Gladstone Hotel to design one of their artist commissioned rooms.

 In late 2006, she returned to Toronto for a nearly sold-out multimedia solo show at Paul Petro Multiples and Small Works gallery entitled "Ladyfag: Saint of Female Faggotry."

 In 2011, she was awarded the FUN Fellowship in the Social Practice of Nightlife by the Museum of Arts and Design.
 She also acted as a key speaker about nightlife at MAD's "Nightlife: An Oral History of NYC Club Culture" program.

-After many years of referencing the artist Frida Kahlo in her art and style, she was invited to be the key speaker at the opening night gala of the show "Frida & Diego: Passion, Politics and Painting" at the Art Gallery Ontario.
+She was invited to be the key speaker at the opening night gala of the show "Frida & Diego: Passion, Politics and Painting" at the Art Gallery Ontario.

 Additional projects

-Ladyfag has been featured in numerous ad campaigns, including for Bulldog Gin and Cafeteria.
+Ladyfag has been featured in numerous ad campaigns, including for Marc Jacobs, Bulldog Gin, and Cafeteria.
 She has appeared in music videos for artists such as The Ones and Cazwell, short films like Sephora's "Cherchez La Femme" to promote its Film Noir Fall 2009 collection, and in the "There Is No Tomorrow" ad for Built featured in the Tribeca Film Festival.
-She appeared in a video for her friend Marcelo Burlon's "County of Milan" T-shirt line and was featured in a video for the art publication Toilet Paper done in collaboration with art studio Kreemart.
+She was featured in a video for the art publication Toilet Paper done in collaboration with art studio Kreemart.

-She has been shot for fashion editorials in publications such as V, Hercules, BlackBook, Love, Rolling Stone Russia, Dutch, Candy, New York Times, Hunter, Interview, Out, Hunter and Cook, and Visionare, and has worked with photographers Bruce LaBruce, Patrick Demarchelier, Mariano Vivanco, Ellen von Unwerth, Terry Tsiolis, and Laurence Ellis.
+She has been shot for fashion editorials in publications such as Document Journal, V, Hercules, BlackBook, Love, Rolling Stone Russia, Dutch, Candy, New York Times, Hunter, Interview, Out, Hunter and Cook, and Visionare, and has worked with photographers Inez and Vinoodh, Paola Kudacki, Juergen Teller, Patrick Demarchelier, Mariano Vivanco, Bruce LaBruce, Ellen von Unwerth, Terry Tsiolis, and Laurence Ellis.

+Professional credits include producing, co-producing, and creative direction for afterparties of fashion houses and brands including Marc Jacobs, Givenchy, Burberry, Diesel, Calvin Klein, Dsquared2, and Valentino.

-She is a regular contributor to Paper magazine, Candy magazine, and 25 magazine.
+From 2010 to 2020, she was a regular contributor to Paper magazine, Candy magazine, and 25 magazine.

+In 2025, she produced her first play, Jacob Wasson's Smuta, at a club in Brooklyn.
+"We always say in nightlife, you have a bunch of problems—and if you solve them, you have a party," she said.
+"It's the same thing in theater."